Seattle Road Rage Car Accident Victim Lawyers

 Secondly, be sure to take photos of the damage.
 If you are unable to do so, have a friend, witness or family member attempt to gather as much visual evidence as possible.
 This will become an important piece of your legal strategy later on.

-Finally, give Hardwick & Pendergast, P.S. a call to speak with one of our road rage car accident victim attorneys as soon as possible.
+Finally, give Hardwick & Pendergast, P.S. a call to speak with one of our attorneys as soon as possible.
 Road rage incidents can fall under criminal or civil court, so you'll want to have a competent and comprehensive legal team at your side.
 We have represented people just like you throughout Seattle and the state of Washington for years.
 Let our experience and our insight be your best defense.